opticfluorine/sovereign/docs/manual/creators/admin/admin_commands.md

 is not reloaded, since template entities do not receive entity lifecycle callbacks.
 Callback hooks defined on the template entity are used for entities that do not define their own.

+(chat-admin-key-value-data)=
+## Key-Value Data

+The key-value data stores described in the [Data Module](../scripting/api/data.md) can also be inspected and modified with the following admin commands.
+These commands follow the same rules as the scripting API: keys beginning with two underscores (`__`) are reserved for internal use by the engine and are read-only, and entity key-value stores are only available for loaded non-block entities that are not template entities.

+### /getvalue

+**Usage:** `/getvalue key`

+**Parameters:**
+* `key`: Key to look up in the global key-value store.

+Prints the value of the given key-value pair from the global key-value store, or an error message if the key does not exist.

+### /setvalue

+**Usage:** `/setvalue key [value]`

+**Parameters:**
+* `key`: Key of the global key-value pair to be modified or removed.
+* `value`: New value for the key.
+If omitted, the key is deleted.

+Sets the value of the given key-value pair in the global key-value store, creating the key if it does not already exist.
+If the value is omitted, the key is deleted from the global key-value store.

+### /getentityvalue

+**Usage:** `/getentityvalue entity_id key`

+**Parameters:**
+* `entity_id`: The hex-encoded entity ID of the entity, using the same convention as `/reloadentity`.
+* `key`: Key to look up in the entity's key-value store.

+Prints the value of the given key-value pair from the given entity's key-value store.
+If the entity does not define the key itself but its template entity does, the inherited value is printed along with a note identifying the template entity from which it is inherited.

+### /setentityvalue

+**Usage:** `/setentityvalue entity_id key [value]`

+**Parameters:**
+* `entity_id`: The hex-encoded entity ID of the entity, using the same convention as `/reloadentity`.
+* `key`: Key of the entity key-value pair to be modified or removed.
+* `value`: New value for the key.
+If omitted, the key is deleted.

+Sets the value of the given key-value pair on the given entity, creating the key if it does not already exist.
+The value is always written to the entity itself and never to its template entity.
+If the value is omitted, the key is deleted from the entity;
+if the entity's template entity defines the same key, the template's value will then be inherited again.

 ## World Editing

 ### /addblock